jwde/codesquad-dashboard/README.md

 5. Activate the virtualenv (do this every time you work on it)

     `    source venv/bin/activate`

+6. Install postgres -- The remote server will be running version 9.5.4, but you'll be unlikely to have problems as long as you're running a version >= 9.3.14.

-6. Install the python package requirements to your virtualenv
+7. Install the python package requirements to your virtualenv

     `    cd codesquad-dashboard`

     `    pip install -r requirements.txt`

-7. Install postgres -- The remote server will be running version 9.5.4, but you'll be unlikely to have problems as long as you're running a version >= 9.3.14.

 8. Start postgres service

     This is platform dependent.
 On Ubuntu, the command is:

     `    sudo /etc/init.d/postgresql start`
+    On OSX it's:

+    `    pg_ctl -D /usr/local/var/postgres -l /usr/local/var/postgres/server.log start`

 9. Make codesquad database